Ty France Player Props: Mariners vs. Red Sox

-Ty France -- with a slugging percentage of .306 in his past 10 games (including zero home runs) -- will be in action for the Seattle Mariners versus the Boston Red Sox, with Brayan Bello on the hill, on August 1 at 9:40 PM ET.
+The Seattle Mariners, including Ty France (batting .297 in his past 10 games, with two doubles, two walks and two RBI), take on starter Kutter Crawford and the Boston Red Sox at T-Mobile Park, Wednesday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Red Sox.
+He racked up two extra-base hits in his last game (3-for-4 with two doubles and an RBI) against the Red Sox.

 Ty France Game Info & Props vs. the Red Sox